 The onset of risk fatigue

 Global pandemics aside, risk management functions are facing increased pressure in their day-to-day operations.
 Organisations have seen an upsurge in audit activities, possibly driven by more employees pursuing their right to blow the whistle on suspicious practices.
-Many are seeing their customers become more proactive in demanding transparency, putting businesses under even more regulatory scrutiny.
+Many are seeing their customers become more proactive in demanding transparency around matters such as ESG, putting businesses under even more regulatory scrutiny.
 Control functions are also dealing with ever changing and new regulations, and as a result, businesses themselves are in danger of experiencing ‘risk fatigue’.
 The fundamental nature of these pressures means many businesses simply cannot afford to trust the more traditional approach- the typical ‘tick box’ mentality is insufficient to meet increasingly digitised business environments.

 Across the scale, from day-to-day operations to readiness for major global events, there is evidently a clear need for a dynamic risk management strategy that goes further than traditional manual approaches.
 Fortunately, the digital transformation presents a compelling alternative.
 By leveraging innovative digital methods, businesses can fully automate processes that previously would have demanded considerable time and resource.
 Across industries, we are starting to see digital transformations in risk management improve the quality and efficiency of risk decisions, thereby creating real business value.

 As momentum grows in modernising risk management, we examine some of the compelling benefits that a modernised risk management system creates: